moogacs/docs.buf.build/docs/tour/introduction.md

                 └── pet.proto
 ```

-To begin, move into the `start` directory, and continue to the next step:
+To begin, move into the `start` directory and continue to the next step:

 ```terminal
 $ cd buf-tour/start